shautvast/beejava/README.md

 * MORE opcodes
 * invoke dynamic support (also in constant pool)
 * support for exceptions, class attributes
-* figure out a nicer, better api, drop the line numbers
+* figure out a nicer, better api
 * or instead drop this idea and let the developer write the raw bytecode.
 The constant pool would then be the only thing Beejava adds.
 * create a readable file format for opcode files